sdetmharinavi/hnvtx/scripts/output.md

       const id = String(record.id);
       const key = column.dataIndex;

-      // Simple validation to ensure we are not trying to update a computed property that doesn't exist on the base table.
-      // In a more complex system, we might need a 'editableKey' property on the Column definition if it differs from dataIndex.

-      // Construct partial update object.
-      // Casting to 'any' is necessary here because we are constructing a partial based on dynamic keys
-      // which TS cannot verify against TableUpdate<T> without more specific type constraints.
       // eslint-disable-next-line @typescript-eslint/no-explicit-any
       const updateData = { [key]: newValue } as any;